mm1technology/GMX_PI_HAT/README.md

 ```

 and finally activate in the <b>/boot/config.txt</b>.<br/>
-Add the line dtoverlay=sc16is752-i2c<br/>
+Add the line: dtoverlay=sc16is752-i2c ( usually at the bottom of the file)<br/>
-Add the beginning of the config.txt file the 'debug on line'</br>
+Add the beginning of the config.txt file the 'debug on': dtdebug=on ( once everything works you can remove this)</br>

 <br>
 Reboot your PI.